 - No annual fees – You shouldn’t have to pay fees just to increase your credit score.
 And let’s be honest, nobody likes paying an annual fee, full stop!

-- Extra benefits – Make no mistake about it, you’re not going to find rich rewards, sign-up bonuses or long 0% interest periods on credit-builder cards.
+- Extra bonuses – Make no mistake about it, you’re not going to find rich rewards, sign-up bonuses or long 0% interest periods on bad credit credit cards.
 But some cards do offer some form of rewards or 0% period.
 Naturally we gave a ratings bump to cards that provide you the chance to build your credit and give you bonus features.

-This certainly isn’t an exact science and a card will be right for you if it fits your personal circumstances well.
-But we believe that cards that have a good mix of the above could be a good match for many people who have less-than-stellar credit.
+This certainly isn’t an exact science and the best bad credit credit card will be right for you if it fits your personal circumstances well.
+But we believe that cards that have a good mix of the above could be a good match for many people who have poor credit.

-7 tips for applying for a credit-builder card
+8 tips for applying for a credit card for bad credit

-1. Don’t apply for cards that are out of your reach, or submit many applications
+1. Don’t apply for cards that are out of your reach

 Once you’ve taken some time to consider why your application was rejected, you can start to look through other credit cards on the market to consider what cards are more likely to accept you.